History

 The family ceased dairy farming in 1977, pigs in 1981 and poultry in 1999 as each element became unviable to the business.
 Fred's son Laurence started working on the farm in 1978, taking time out to attend agricultural college for three years and in 1989 Laurence began a major restructuring of the business, rationalising the farm and updating equipment.
 The farm increased to 750 acres and the work was undertaken by Fred, Laurence and one employee.
 Laurence became a partner in 1994.

 Since that time the area farmed by the business, has increased to around 3,000 acres with nine landlords.
-Laurence now runs the farm in partnership with Paula and three full time employees, and an extra three working full time during harvest.
+Laurence now runs the farm in partnership with Paula and their son Christopher, four full time employees and an extra three during harvest.